 The jury or the court, as the case may be, in any such action under § 8.01-50 may award such damages as to it may seem fair and just.
 The verdict or judgment of the court trying the case without a jury shall include, but may not be limited to, damages for the following:

-- Compensation for reasonably expected loss of (i) income of the decedent and (ii) services, protection, care and assistance provided by the decedent;
+- Compensation for a reasonably expected loss of (i) income of the decedent and (ii) services, protection, care, and assistance provided by the decedent;

 - Reasonable funeral expenses; and

 - Punitive damages may be recovered for willful or wanton conduct or such recklessness as evinces a conscious disregard for the safety of others.

 Damages recoverable under 3, 4, and 5 above shall be specifically stated by the jury or the court, as the case may be.
 Damages recoverable under 3 and 4 above shall be apportioned among the creditors who rendered such services, as their respective interests may appear.
 Competent expert testimony shall be admissible in proving damages recoverable under 2 above.

 The court shall apportion the costs of the action as it shall deem proper.

 What If a Loved One Was Killed in an Accident That Was Not Their Fault?

 You make a claim for wrongful death against the person who caused the accident.
 In most cases, you’ll be dealing with an insurance company representing that person or company and you’ll be allowed to submit your claim to that person or company evaluation and ultimately try and settle that wrongful death case, without filing a wrongful death lawsuit.
 However, if the other side is being unfair, then you have no choice but to file a lawsuit for wrongful death and pursue your remedies in court.